cmccomb/pastrami/README.md

     patchelf
   ```
 - macOS hosts require Xcode command-line tools (for SDK headers and signing utilities) in addition to the Rust and Node.js
   toolchains.
+Install the `aarch64-apple-darwin` Rust target via `rustup target add aarch64-apple-darwin` so universal bundles
+  can be produced.
 The Tauri bundler will also use the system `codesign` binary during `npm run tauri build`.

 > [!NOTE]
 > Ubuntu 24.04 currently publishes WebKitGTK 4.1.
 When developing on that release you may need to provide compatibility